Creating Tables from Java Classes

 DROP INDEX

-and other annotations that are located in the org.apache.ignite.catalog.annotations
+Use the @Table and other annotations located in the org.apache.ignite.catalog.annotations package.

 Examples

-The example below created a table called kv_pojo
+The example below creates a table called kv_pojo by using the POJO compatible with KeyValueView:

 @Id